William Hobson: United Kingdom

-Australia

-In 1836, he was ordered to Australia, arriving at Hobart on 5 August 1836, and at Sydney 18 days later.
-On 18 September 1836, left for Port Phillip District (later Melbourne) conveying Captain William Lonsdale and other officials to the new colony.
-During the next three months, Hobson and his officers thoroughly surveyed Port Phillip, the northern portion of which, by direction of Governor Sir Richard Bourke, was named Hobsons Bay, after him.
-(Thus the local government area of the City of Hobsons Bay is indirectly named after him.)

-His ship was involved in the founding of the port of Williamstown.
-He was offered the position of Superintendent of the Bombay Marine at a salary of £2000 a year, but he had taken a liking to Australia and was a candidate for the governorship of Port Phillip, although the salary was not expected to be more than £800 a year.

 New Zealand

 1839 document appointing Hobson as lieutenant-governor of New Zealand.

 In 1837, Bourke sent Hobson, aboard HMS Rattlesnake, to New Zealand' having received news from Busby, the British Resident at the Bay of Islands, of the outbreak of an inter-tribal Maori war.
 He arrived on 26 May, and two months later, with his task completed, he returned to Sydney and submitted a report that advocated negotiating with Maori for the creating a series of factory enclaves around New Zealand under British sovereignty, similar to that involving the Hudson's Bay Company in North America.
 Hobson was then sent to India and thence returned to England shortly afterwards to be put on half-pay.